 The design of our purpose-built facility draws on our understanding about the powerful restorative value of the environment and the relationship that it shares with wellbeing and cognition.

 The main building features passive solar design principles, natural ventilation and natural light and makes the most of the surrounding landscape using colours inspired by the local environment and extensive rural views towards the city of Ballarat.

-We think it’s best described and enjoyed in the words of our Year 4 Co-Ordinator Mrs Clarice Lisle…
+In the words of our Year 4 Co-ordinator Mrs Clarice Lisle…

-Efficient temperature control has been achieved through the building’s east/west axis, offset by a few degrees to minimise the impact of direct sunlight on the windows between October and March.
-Natural ventilation also contributes to cooling through the use of automated louvres in the central space.
-Hot air is expelled during warmer months using the flow of cooler air from the classrooms.
-Adjustable louvres in the classrooms regulate light levels, diffusing direct sunlight from windows and rooms.
-Extending across the southern and northern aspects, double glazed windows bring the extensive views and vistas within, promoting a compatible relationship with local habitat and ecosystems.
-The psychological and cognitive benefits of natural lighting and ventilation are well documented, as is the rich intrinsic value of natural world scenes.
+Efficient temperature control has also been achieved through the building’s east/west axis, offset by a few degrees to minimise the impact of direct sunlight on the windows between October and March.
+Natural ventilation also contributes to cooling through the use of automated louvres.
+Extending across the southern and northern aspects, double glazed windows bring the extensive views and vistas within.
+The psychological and cognitive benefits of natural lighting and ventilation are well documented.

-Water as a unifying natural element has been drawn on through the integrated design experience of a symbolic river flowing through the building, weaving its way to the wetlands connecting all aspects of the landscape.
-This river not only reminds us of life’s essence, but is also a local representation of the Burrumbeet creek, generating a ‘spirit of place’.
+Water as a unifying natural element has been drawn on through a symbolic river flowing through the building, weaving its way to the wetlands connecting all aspects of the landscape.
+This river is a local representation of the Burrumbeet creek, generating a ‘spirit of place’.

-The Agricultural and Environmental Learning Centre at Mount Rowan sets a new standard in place-based learning, with both the building and its surrounds offering outstanding opportunities for experiential environmental education.
+The Agricultural and Environmental Learning Centre at Mount Rowan has set a new standard in place-based learning, with both the building and its surrounds offering outstanding opportunities for experiential environmental education.